MRedies/NPY-for-Fortran/README.md

 ### *.npz files
-In order to save .npz-files the commandline tool "zip" has to be installed.
+In order to save .npz-files the commandline tool 'zip' has to be installed.
 By calling
 ```fortran
 call add_npz("example.npz", "temperature", data_array)
 ```